fabkern/navier-stokes-global-regularity-proof/README.md

 ## Authorship & License

 - Maintainer: [Fabian Kern - fabkern@proton.me]
 - License: MIT.
 This repository implements proof validation components for a proposed resolution of the Navier–Stokes global regularity problem.
 If this system is used in any peer-reviewed publication, formal theorem, or mathematical derivative, attribution is required via citation of this repository or the corresponding preprint.
+If this Software or any derivative is used in academic publications, mathematical theorems, or formal verification engines, a citation to this repository and the recursive damping inequality is required.
 - Status: Under audit.
 No formal peer-reviewed verification yet.
 Submissions and third-party reproducibility reports welcome.